fluxninja/aperture/docs/content/use-cases/percentage-rollouts/percentage-rollouts.md

 This graph portrays the role of the Controller in actuating the rollout policy.
-The rollout policy defines the 'forward' and 'reset' criteria, which dictate when to roll forward or reset the feature, respectively.
+The rollout policy defines the 'forward' and 'reset' criteria, which dictate when to roll forward or reset the feature.
 Based on these criteria, the Controller sends the defined load ramp percentage to the Agent.
 Subsequently, the Agent redirects traffic based on this percentage to the new feature of the service.

 ## Example Scenario